WebKit/Documentation/Sources/WebKit/WebKit.docc/Build&Debug/DebuggingWithXcode.md

 # Debugging With Xcode

-Debugging with the Xcode IDE
+Debugging with Xcode IDE

 ## Overview

-You can also use Xcode to build & debug WebKit.
+You can use Xcode to build & debug WebKit.
 Open `WebKit.xcworkspace` at the top level directory.

 In order to make Xcode use build files built by `make` command above, go to File > Workspace Settings... > Advanced... > Custom > Relative to Workspace